redpanda-data/connect/website/docs/components/processors/metric.md

 ### `labels`

-A map of label names and values that can be used to enrich metrics with aggregators such as Prometheus.
+A map of label names and values that can be used to enrich metrics.
+Labels are not supported by some metric destinations, in which case the metrics series are combined.
 This field supports [interpolation functions](/docs/configuration/interpolation#bloblang-queries).